 6. SEO Titles & Meta Descriptions

 This one’s more technical, and is something that your web developer can help you with.
-The SEO title and meta description are what appear in the search results, and controlling these not only helps you rise in rank, but also helps visitors know what they’re getting into before they click your link.
+The SEO title and meta description are what appears in the search results, and controlling these not only helps you rise in rank but also helps visitors know what they’re getting into before they click your link.
 If you’re using WordPress, Yoast is a great plugin for this, as it lets you very simply change your SEO title and meta description.

 - Include your artist name in both the SEO title and meta description.